OpenLineage/OpenLineage/proxy/fluentd/README.md

 ## Quickstart with Docker

 Please refer to the [`Dockerfile`](docker/Dockerfile) and [`fluent.conf`](docker/conf/fluent.conf) to see how to build and install the plugin with the example usage scenario provided in [`docker-compose.yml`](docker/docker-compose.yml).
-To run the example setup, go to the `docker` directory and execute following command:
+To run the example setup, go to the `docker` directory and execute the following command:

 ```shell
 docker-compose up